sophiecosgrove/sfia2/README.md

 # Future Improvements
 ## Fortune Aspect
 * As mentioned above, I believe that the user experience of the app could be improved by providing more specific fortunes and involving an interactive element.
-I would like to add comment and like functionality as this would provide elaboration on the fortunes recieved and some detail on if they were accurate to the individual.
-In addition, a customised fortune generation including forms to personalise the fortune or involving the time of access in the time aspect of the fortune would make the user experience more meaninful.
+I would like to add comment and like functionality as this would provide elaboration on the fortunes recieved and some detail on whether they were accurate to the individual.
+In addition, a customised fortune generation including forms to personalise the fortune or involving the time of access in the time aspect of the fortune would make the user experience more meaningful.
 Nonetheless, I do appreciate the simplicity of the app as it provides a simple and fast response.
 ## Testing
 * I would have liked to implement another form of testing in my app such as selenium to test the front end including links and buttons.
 In addition, the mock testing does not test the apps integration and functionality in a real-life environment.
 Despite this, I am happy with my less formal practice of the app's working functionality by running it and checking the website works as well as observing the container logs and service list.
 # Acceptance Criteria